devos10/Compilers_Team8/Parser&STD/Readme.md

 - **Main files:**
   - `main.py` — Core implementation of the parser, AST construction, and semantic analyzer.
   - `parser.py` — Runner / CLI wrapper that invokes `run(src: str)` from `main.py` (entry point for scripts or command-line use).
-  - `lexer/adapter_lexer.py` — Adapter that normalizes tokens to the parser's expected format, using `tokenize_std` as the main interface.
+  - `lexer/adapter_lexer.py` — Adapter that normalizes tokens to the parser’s expected format, using user_lexer (which wraps tokenize_std) as its main interface.

 ### AST Node Types
 The parser constructs an AST using the following node types: